-The write up of the mini-case analysis consists in answering the questions provided to you in the instructions.
+The write up of the assignment consists in answering the questions created for each case (see blackboard).
 The answers will be graded according to the rubric as it is shown below.

-In addition, each group should submit a short Power Point or Keynote presentation of the case (between 4 and 5 slides; I have uploaded an example on Blackboard).
+In addition, each group should submit a short Power Point or Keynote presentation of the case (between 4 and 5 slides).
 This presentation should summarize the main points of the case as well as it should contain a synthesis of the group 's answers to the questions.
 These slides will not be graded, although, a no submission will imply a grade deduction.
 The purpose of the slides presentation is to be used for the general discussion.
-The last slide of the presentation should include a list of minimum four critical questions regarding the mini-case.

-The critical questions should be insightful and address aspects of the assignment that were not included in the list of questions answered in the write up.
+Each group, also, should formulate a set four critical questions regarding the assigned mini-case.
+These questions should be insightful and address aspects of the assignment that were not included in the list of questions answered in the write up.
 These four questions should be related to the concepts of the book and be formulated to create discussions.
 These questions will not be graded, although, a no submission will imply a grade deduction.
 The purpose of the set of critical questions is to serve as the focal point for the general class discussion.

-In summary, for each case analysis the groups must submit to Blackboard (only one submission per group):
+In summary, for each in class assignment groups must submit:

 - 1. Answers to all pre-established assignment's questions (submit to Blackboard) - 2.
-A power point or key note slide presentation of the assignment (4 to 5 slides), e-mail TA, last slide is a set of four critical thinking questions for discussion about the assignment, e-mail TA
+A power point or key note slide presentation of the assignment including critical questions (4 to 5 slides), e-mail TA